 In Colombia, biotrade has been increasingly considered as a key tool that can support the reintegration of ex-combatants and displaced people.
-Initiatives have been funded by the Presidential Agency of International Cooperation, in coordination with the Ministry of Environment and Sustainable Development and other biotrade partners.
+Initiatives have been funded by the Andean BioTrade Programme (Development Bank of Latin America, Global Environment Facility and United Nations Environment Programme), the Presidential Agency of International Cooperation, in coordination with the Ministry of Environment and Sustainable Development and other biotrade partners.